 Curbside Pick-Up will continue to be available at all library locations except the Gateway Branch, where patrons are encouraged to use the library’s Books by Mail program.
 You must make an appointment to use curbside pick-up.
-We are now also offering curbside for print-job requests.
-Please see this page for details.

 Other services expected to continue during the closure are:

 - Children’s story times and other programming will continue to be streamed on the library’s YouTube, Facebook, and Instagram TV pages and via Zoom.
 Past programming, such as local history and 970West Artist in Residence presentations, also are available for viewing on those pages.

 - Take-and-Make kits for children and teens (and occasionally for all ages) will continue to be available.
 Please see the Event Calendar at mesacountylibraries.org for more information about which kits are currently available.

 - Telephone assistance with book or movie recommendations, placing holds, and basic technology help will be available by calling the Central Library at 970-243-4442 or your local library branch.

 - Online eResources such as ebooks and eAudiobooks via OverDrive, Kanopy streaming movies, Lynda learning, Mango Languages, and RBdigital Magazines will continue to be available through mesacountylibraries.org.

 - WiFi Internet access will continue to be available outside all locations.